vidhi-mistry/SpaceSquad/README.md

 1)Start Server
 •	Start the server (Server.java)
-•	Note the address given in the consol.
+•	Note the address given in the console.
 This will be used by players to enter the same game.

 2)Add Players
 •	Players can start the Spaceteam.java